Device Certificates - Management and Expiration

 Attributes

-The Banyan-issued Device Certificate contains various attributes needed to unique identify the device, including:
+The CSE-issued Device Certificate contains various attributes needed to unique identify the device, including:

 Attribute Value